seongpil0948/best_performance-rust/basic/basic.md

 * loop
     - return in loop  = break variable1 * 2;
     - for i in a.iter() {}  // a is arr

+* Generic Type
+    - have Monomorphzation at compile time so, performance is Same as other type